gitlabhq/gitlabhq/doc/api/projects.md

 Note the JSON response differs if the hook is available or not.
 If the project hook is available before it is returned in the JSON response or an empty response is returned.

-## Admin fork relation
+## Fork relationship

 Allows modification of the forked relationship between existing projects.
-Available only for admins.
+Available only for project owners and admins.

 ### Create a forked from/to relation between existing projects